sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 Read [this website](https://www.pluralsight.com/blog/it-ops/linux-file-permissions) for instructions.

 ### Environmental variable
-It is global system variable accessible by all the processes/users running under the Operating System (OS), such as Windows, macOS and Linux.
-It is useful for storing system-wide values.
-- To show all environmental variables, type ``env``.
+To show all environmental variables, type ``env``.

-- Steps for creating a environmental variable for directory: <br>
+Steps for creating a environmental variable for directory: <br>
 1. Have the pathname of the directory ready.
 See [Pathnames](#pathnames) of how to find the pathname; <br>
 2. Type ``export PATH="pathname"``(``PATH`` is the name of the variable; call it whatever you want); <br>
 3. Then in any directories, type ``cd $PATH`` will allow you to enter that directory.

-#### PATH variable (one type of environmental variable)
+#### PATH variable - one type of environmental variable
 It contains a list of directories which the system checks before running a command.
+Read more about on [this website](https://www.digitalocean.com/community/tutorials/how-to-view-and-update-the-linux-path-environment-variable#step-3-mdash-permanently-adding-a-directory-to-the-path-variable).

 An example of PATH looks like ``/usr/local/python3/Python-3.5.1:/usr/local/spades/version.3.15.2/bin:.:/home/xingyuan/bin:/usr/lib64/qt-3.3/bin:/usr/lib64/openmpi/bin:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin:/opt/dell/srvadmin/bin:/home/xingyuan/.local/bin:/home/xingyuan/bin``.